oVirt/ovirt-site/source/develop/release-management/features/network/nicless-network.html.md

     -   new field: *is_isolated* boolean (not nullable with default value 'false').
 True value indicates an isolated (nicless) network whereas is for a regular network.
 *   Network_attachements table
     -   new field: *host_id* UUID (not nullable).
 The new field references pk_vds_static key.
-    -   modified field: *nic_id* - becomes nullable and isn't part of the unique key.
+    -   modified field: *nic_id* - becomes nullable and isn't a part of the unique key.
     -   *network_attachments_network_id_nic_id_key* - the unique constraint will be changed to include host_id instead of nic_id.

 #### Java Domain Objects